Ian on Travel

 before the voyage that changed the world forever).

-London, UK - we did our honeymoon there, and have been
+London, UK - we did our honeymoon there, and I have been back

 several times over the years on various business trips.